deculler/Covid-Cloth-Face-Masks/README.md

 ## <a id="sectionTest">Testing - determining performance and efficacy</a>

+Often described as "qualitative seal testing" the NIOSH provides a [good descritption of how to put on and take off a mask] (https://www.cdc.gov/niosh/docs/2010-133/pdfs/2010-133.pdf).
+Except for the "dispose" part, it is common sense for washable masks too.

 There are big questions around how effective are these and various other measures.
 A good discussion of these issues is available [from the CDC around the 2009 H1N1 influenza outbreak](https://blogs.cdc.gov/niosh-science-blog/2009/10/14/n95/).
 Part of the challenge is that filtering the intake of particulate matter is not entirely the same issue as preventing the transfer of small viral entities in respiratory water droplets.
 Some of comments in the CDC blog observe that absorbing and retaining moisture is an important factor.
 And it is not just a matter of filter, it is also a question of fit and how people actually use them.

 The filter ratings basically reflect what percentage of particles 0.3 microns or larger are removed, N-95 for 95%.
 Some observe that the virus is smaller than this.
 But, this neglects that it is not floating in isolation, but carried on droplets of excretions.
 [Here's filter FAQs](https://www.envirosafetyproducts.com/resources/dust-masks-whats-the-difference.html).